icecoolinux/LearningLanguagesChatGPT/README.md

 # Learning Languages ChatGPT
 A chatbot for learning many languages using ChatGPT and Whisper.
+You speak in the language you're learning to improve your speaking, then Whisper transcribes your auido and you can see how well you did.
+Automatically send your transcription to ChatGPT getting an answer that you can read (and listening to in next version) and improve your reading and listening comprehension.
+ChatGPT allows you to have a coherent and interesting conversation.

 ## Getting Started